monimithra18/heart-attack-prediction/README.md

 ## Dataset

-Based on the classic Heart Disease dataset — 13 clinical features used to predict the presence of heart disease.
+Based on the classic Heart Disease UCI dataset — 13 clinical features used to predict the presence of heart disease.
+Full EDA and preprocessing steps are documented in `notebooks/heart_final.ipynb`.

 ---